SavvinaDaniil/EnrichBookCrossing/README.md

 3. [WikiData](https://wikidata.org)

-In notebook B, we are analyzing the resulting dataset.
+In notebook B, we are analyzing the resulting dataset in terms of author characteristics.